Amyra Dastur: Career

-Amyra Dastur was also seen in director Akshat Verma's next, titled Kaalakaandi, starring Saif Ali Khan.
+Amyra Dastur was seen in director Akshat Verma's next, titled Kaalakaandi, starring Saif Ali Khan.
 Amyra shot for a song in the film which is an upbeat dance number and has some fun lyrics.
 The track has been choreographed by Adil Malik of Kar Gayi Chul fame.

 She debuted in Telugu cinema with Mahesh Babu's sister's first directorial venture, Manasuku Nachindi.
-Again in 2018, Amyra had her second Telugu release with Rajugadu opposite Raj Tarun.
+Also in 2018, Amyra had her second Telugu release with Rajugadu opposite Raj Tarun.

+Controversy

+In February 2016, while filming the Hindi movie Ticket to Bollywood, Amyra Dastur was involved in an on-set accident that resulted in serious injury to co-actor Diganth.
+The scene required Dastur to throw items during a scripted argument, originally involving clothes.
+However, she reportedly threw a stiletto instead, which hit Diganth in the eye.
+The impact caused significant damage, requiring him to undergo eye surgery in London and a subsequent operation in Scotland to repair his retina and lens.
+He was advised several months of rest following the procedures.
+Following the incident, the film was shelved and did not see a commercial release.